 Variations

-Mix it up and make different flavors of cookie dough bites by adding replacing the mini chocolate chips with one of these ingredients.
+Mix it up and make different flavors of cookie dough bites by replacing the mini chocolate chips with one of these ingredients.

 - White chocolate chips